sensu/sensu-docs/README.md

 ## Project wiki

-This README is focused on helping you get started with the sensu-docs-site project as a whole.
-For detail on formatting, layouts and other aspects of adding to or modifying content, please see our [project wiki](https://github.com/sensu/sensu-docs-site/wiki).
+This README is focused on helping you get started with the sensu-docs project as a whole.
+For detail on formatting, layouts and other aspects of adding to or modifying content, please see our [project wiki](https://github.com/sensu/sensu-docs/wiki).

 ## Running Sensu Docs

 Unlike the old sensu-docs project, this site can be run locally with Hugo.
-There are some new steps to learn, but don't worry, we've documented how to do so (and some common [troubleshooting](https://github.com/sensu/sensu-docs-site/blob/master/README.md#troubleshooting-hugo) if you need it):
+There are some new steps to learn, but don't worry, we've documented how to do so (and some common [troubleshooting](https://github.com/sensu/sensu-docs/blob/master/README.md#troubleshooting-hugo) if you need it):

 ### Getting Started with Hugo